-Once the most prominent site for all our internet needs, internet explorer is the Holy Mother.
-However, it’s better versions succeeded it and Internet Explorer, though valiantly tried to keep up, does indeed fall short.
+Once the most prominent site for all our internet needs, Internet Explorer is the Holy Mother.
+However, its better versions succeeded it, and Internet Explorer, though valiantly tried to keep up, does indeed fall short.

-WordPress, the most well-known and widely used blogging platform, is thinking about removing support for Internet Explorer 11 when its usage falls below 1%.
+WordPress, the most well-known and widely used blogging platform, is considering removing support for Internet Explorer 11 when its usage falls below 1%.

 WordPress has discovered that the cumulative usage of IE 11 is less than 1% using the following three metrics: